 The best example of risk shifting is buying an insurance policy.

-Mr N is planning to purchase a car and he also wants to get it insured from an insurance company.
-The insurance company and Mr N will sign a contract of insurance policy wherein the customer is required to pay the premium every year to the insurance company this payment is in a form of compensation to hedge the risk of the asset.
-In future if the Car gets damaged then Mr N can retain the money from the insurance company.
-In this case, the insurance company will pay back the sum insured during the contract.
+Mr. N is planning to purchase a car and wants to get it insured by an insurance company.
+The insurance company and Mr. N will sign a contract of insurance policy wherein the customer must pay the premium every year to the insurance company.
+This payment is in the form of compensation to hedge the risk of the asset.
+In the future, if the Car gets damaged, then Mr. N can retain the money from the insurance company.
+In this case, the insurance company will repay the sum insured during the contract.

 Thus this is one of the best examples of risk shifting.
-The risk has been shifted from Mr N to the Insurance Company by paying a premium every year.
+The risk has been shifted from Mr. N to the Insurance Company by paying a yearly premium.

 Forms of Risk Shifting

-- Outsourcing the Task: The task which is being outsourced by the company to another person or company is one of the classic forms of risk shifting.
-The risk is being transferred to another party which will make sure that the task gets completed on time and also they are liable to solve all queries related to the undergoing projects.
+- Outsourcing the Task: The task being outsourced by the company to another person or company is one of the classic forms of risk shifting.
+The risk is being transferred to another party which will ensure that the task gets completed on time, and they are liable to solve all queries related to the undergoing projects.

-- Investment in Derivatives: Derivatives is a financial instrument which hedges the risk associated with the currency and inventory.
-An individual also use derivatives or speculation for yield enhancement.
+- Investment in Derivatives: Derivatives are financial instrument that hedges the risk associated with the currency and inventory.
+An individual also uses derivatives or speculation for yield enhancement.
 These are one of the best methods of risk shifting or risk management.

 Alternatives of Risk Shifting

-- Risk Management: Risk management is one of the important aspects which are used to manage the risk of the company in many ways.
-The risk shifting is usually associated with negative risk but risk management is a positive aspect.
-Risk management also provides better alignment of resources with no extra risk associated with the process.
-That is why many companies are focusing on this concept to manage their risk so that they can focus on their key areas of operation and thus can help themselves form the downside.
+- Risk Management: Risk management is one of the important aspects used to manage the company’s risk in many ways.
+Shifting is usually associated with negative risk, but risk management is positive.
+Risk management also provides a better alignment of resources with no extra risk associated with the process.
+That is why many companies are focusing on this concept to manage their risk so that they can focus on their key areas of operation and thus can help themselves from the downside.

-- Risk Transfer: Risk transfer is another alternative of risk shifting.
-In this method, the risk is transferred to another party in exchange of some compensation.
+- Risk Transfer: Risk transfer is another alternative to risk shifting.
+In this method, the risk is transferred to another party in exchange for some compensation.
 The best example of risk transfer is an insurance policy.
-The risk is transferred to the Insurance Company and the insured is liable to pay the premium amount and then the risk is transferred.
+The risk is transferred to the Insurance Company, and the insured is liable to pay the premium amount, and then the risk is transferred.

 Some of the advantages are given below:

-- The risk shifting helps the company to get rid of some extra burden.
+- This helps the company to get rid of some extra burden.

-- In this process, the risk is transferred to the third party that is ultimately beneficial for the company.
+- In this process, the risk is transferred to the third party, ultimately benefiting the company.

-- The risk shifting can be very helpful in the case of companies who are suffering from financial loss.
+- It can be very helpful in the case of companies that are suffering from financial loss.

-- In many companies the significant risk is shifting form the equity shareholders to the debt holders because of some financial arrangements and this process of risk shifting helps the company to get over with the downside.
+- In many companies, the significant risk is shifting from the equity shareholders to the debt holders because of some financial arrangements, which helps the company overcome the downside.

-- From this method, the risk can be managed properly at the time of crisis and the company members will be able to focus on the key areas of operation.
+- From this method, the risk can be managed properly during the crisis, and the company members can focus on the key areas of operation.

 Some of the advantages are given below:

-- The risk shifting involves another party and therefore the data of the company is transferred to another party which can be a risk factor.
+- This involves another party; therefore, the company’s data is transferred to another party, which can be a risk factor.

-- The cost or compensation is also associated with the risk shifting process because it is like work for another company to take the burden of the risk from the company.
+- The cost of compensation is also associated with the risk-shifting process because it is like working for another company to take the burden of the risk from the company.

-- Sometimes it is also seen that the risk shifting process can be a bit time taking and lots of legal complications are also present there while doing the settlement.
+- Sometimes it is also seen that the risk-shifting process can be a bit time taking, and lots of legal complications are also present while doing the settlement.

-- If the company choses risk shifting then the company can lose control over their financial assets which is also a challenge for the company.
+- If the company chooses risk shifting, it can lose control over its financial assets, which is also a challenge.

-Risk shifting is a process that helps the company to get rid of a certain type of burden.
-The company then appoints another company to shift the portion of the risk in return of some compensation.
-The process is a little bit costly but if it is used very efficiently then it can help the company to deal with the financial crisis.
-The management of the company should be prudent enough to select the best methods of risk shifting so that they can get the maximum benefit out of the same.
+It is a process that helps the company eliminate a certain burden.
+The company then appoints another company to shift the portion of the risk in return for some compensation.
+The process is a bit costly, but if it is used very efficiently, it can help the company deal with the financial crisis.
+The company’s management should be prudent enough to select the best methods of risk shifting to get the maximum benefit out of the same.

 This is a guide to Risk Shifting.
-Here we also discuss the definition and alternatives of risk shifting along with advantages and disadvantages.
+Here we also discuss the definition and alternatives of risk shifting, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –